anatoly314/async-habr-translate/README.md

 console.log(thenable === resolvedThenable) // false
 console.log(promise === resolvedPromise) // true
 ```
-But the most interesting part is the behavior of reject and Promise.reject, which work completely differently.
+But the most interesting part is the behavior of `reject` and `Promise.reject`, which work completely differently.
 If you pass any object to them, including a promise, they will simply return it as the reason for rejection:

 ```javascript
 const promise = Promise.resolve('@_@')